guiperry/Agentic-Engine/docs/full_implementation_plan.md

 4. Add JWT authentication middleware
 5. Modify InferenceService to support agent-based architecture
 6. Add support for agent metadata and NFT properties
-7. Implement agent state management
+7. Implement agent state management (using ADK's state management system)
-8. Connect to domain database for persistence
+8. Connect to domain database for persistence (using chromem-go as detailed in `adk_integration_plan.md`)
+9. Implement cross-compilation support using the Makefile and shell script from `adk_integration_plan.md`

 **Code Examples**:
 ```go